aws-samples/aws-hpc-tutorials/content/06-nice-dcv/standalone/08-deploy-ec2.md

 ![NICE DCV EC2Launch](/images/nice-dcv/Launch-EC2-InstanceType.png)

 5. Configure Instance: In the Network section, select the same VPC ID and same Subnet ID from your AWS Cloud9 Instance.
+In the IAM role section, select the instance profile we created a moment ago.

 Use the following command to find the Subnet ID and VPC ID of the Cloud9 instance
 ```bash